n1xerii/com.nixerii.qckytsrch/README.md

-# com.nixerii.qckytsrch
+# QCKYTSRCH
- A very simple KDE Plasma widget allowing you to search youtube.
+A simple KDE Plasma widget that allows you to search Youtube from your desktop.